Battle of Badgam

-The Battle of Badgam was a defensive encounter that took place at Badgam in the Kashmir Valley close to the Srinagar Airport during the initial stages of the First Kashmir War.
-The skirmishes took place on 3 November 1947 between a company of the Indian Army, aided by Indian Air Force, and a tribal lashkar of Pakistani raiders numbering around 1000, who had apparently occupied Badgam.
-The battle drew its significance from the success of the solitary company of 4th Battalion, Kumaon Regiment, led by Major Somnath Sharma, in halting the momentum of advancing tribal "Lashkars", though being heavily outnumbered.
+The Battle of Badgam was a defensive encounter that took place at Badgam (or Budgam) in the Kashmir Valley close to the Srinagar Airport during the initial stages of Indo-Pakistani war of 1947–1948.
+The skirmishes took place on 3 November 1947 between a company of the Indian Army, aided by Indian Air Force, and a tribal lashkar of Pakistani raiders numbering around 1,000 who had apparently occupied Badgam.
+The battle drew its significance from the success of the solitary company of 4th Battalion, Kumaon Regiment, led by Major Somnath Sharma, in halting the momentum of advancing tribal "lashkars", though being heavily outnumbered which led the Indian Army to successfully secured outskirts of Srinagar.
 Sharma was awarded the Param Vir Chakra posthumously for his actions.
 The Indian Air Force served as an accompaniment to the army's efforts in the battle, contributing to the majority of the casualties inflicted on the Pakistani lashkars.
+This battle was followed by the decisive Battle of Shalateng.

 Backdrop

 The battle took place at a point when Indian troops had just begun their fly-in into Srinagar airfield during the opening stages of the war.
-The Lashkar were advancing along three axes - North of Wular lake, along the main Muzzafarabad-Baramula-Patan-Srinagar axis, and from Gulmarg.
-Along the Gulmarg route, a Lashkar of 700 raiders was known to be approaching Badgam but no contact had been made with it.
-The Lashkar would soon be in a position to seize the airfield and block the induction of Indian troops by air.
-Alternatively, they could bypass the Patan defenses from the south and reach Srinagar unhindered.
+The lashkar were advancing along three axes – north of Wular Lake, along the main Muzaffarabad-Baramulla-Pattan-Srinagar axis, and Gulmarg.
+Along the Gulmarg route, a lashkar of 700 raiders was known to be approaching Badgam but no contact had been made with it.
+The lashkar would soon be in a position to seize the airfield and block the induction of Indian troops by air.
+Alternatively, they could bypass the Pattan defenses from the south and reach Srinagar unhindered.

-At that moment, only a weak brigade of Indian troops, withdrawn from refugee protection duties in Punjab and hastily airlifted, stood between groups of tribal Lashkars advancing towards Srinagar.
+At that moment, only a weak brigade of Indian troops, withdrawn from refugee protection duties in Punjab and hastily airlifted, stood between groups of tribal lashkars advancing towards Srinagar.
 Indian troops were deployed only at Srinagar airfield, Magam and Pattan.
-A detachment of Mahrajah's Bodyguard (State Forces cavalry) reconnoitered North of Wular Lake.
+A detachment of Mahraja's Bodyguard (State Forces cavalry) reconnoitered north of Wular Lake.

 Patrol plan

-Brigadier L.P.
-Sen, newly arrived commander of 161 Infantry Brigade decided to send a strong fighting patrol to the hills overseeing Badgam village 5 km west of it.
+Brigadier L. P. Sen, newly arrived commander of 161 Infantry Brigade decided to send a strong fighting patrol to the hills overseeing Badgam village 5 km west of it.
 The task of the patrol was to search the area in the vicinity of Badgam and the area between Badgam and Magam for signs of the infiltrating Pakistanis.
-The patrol was to comprise two companies of 4th Battalion, Kumaon Regiment (4 KUMAON) reinforced with a company of 1st Battalion, Kumaon Regiment (1 KUMAON).
-The 1 KUMAON company was tasked to patrol ahead of Badgam by bounds, and link up with 1st Battalion, Punjab Regiment (1 PUNJAB) at Magam after which it would return by road.
-If no contact was made, the 4 KUMAON companies would fall back one by one, vacating Badgam at 1400 hrs.
+The patrol was to comprise two companies of the 4th Battalion of the Kumaon Regiment (4 Kumaon), reinforced with a company from the regiment's 1st Battalion (1 Kumaon).
+The 1 Kumaon company was tasked to patrol ahead of Badgam by bounds, and link up with 1st Battalion, Punjab Regiment (1 Punjab) at Magam after which it would return by road.
+If no contact was made, the 4 Kumaon companies would fall back one by one, vacating Badgam at 1400 hrs.